elisabethdeltoro/elisabethdeltoro/README.md

 ## ✨ Hi! ✨
-I'm Elisabeth, an artist who went back to grad school to refocus on how technology impacts society!
+I'm Elisabeth, an artist who went to grad school to refocus on how technology impacts society!
 Now that I've finished the dissertation for that master's degree, (check it out at **[the-test-play.co.uk](https://www.the-test-play.co.uk)** or the similarly named **[repository](https://github.com/elisabethdeltoro/the-test-play)** on this account) I'm looking forward to more artsy, civically minded projects.
+My specialties are large data set analytics and visualizations.

 ### Credentials
  - <b>Master of Science</b> in Digital Society and Social Change from the University of Glasgow</br>